signal fires

 Passion matters.
 But it’s not a substitute for practice.

 If we want trails to endure, we need humility.
 We need qualified partners.
-And we need the courage to say:
+And we need the courage to say: “We’re not the experts on this part, but we know who is.
+Let’s get them on the team.”

 I develop trails for a living. a farming game still hyjacked my brain.

 RTN Director Jenny Edwards had to quit playing Farmville even though her 'farm' was thriving.
 During her commute through real farmland, she started overlaying game logic onto actual crops.
-That's when she knew the game was messing with something fundamental — the way we create knowledge.
+That's when she knew the game was messing with something fundamental: the way we create knowledge.
 In this blog, she explores how trails might anchor us as we move forward into the AI unknown.

 I had to quit playing Farmville more than seven years ago, even though my "farm" was thriving.
-I'd earned the beloved collie without spending a dime — just steady engagement with the game.
+I'd earned the beloved collie without spending a dime, just steady engagement with the game.

 But during my 45-minute commute from city to country, I started noticing something unsettling: I was overlaying game logic onto real farmland.
 Driving past acres of soybeans and hay, I found myself thinking in crops, harvests, game assets.
-That's when I knew the game had started to warp something fundamental — the way I process place, reality, and meaning.
+That's when I knew the game had started to warp something fundamental: the way I process place, reality, and meaning.

 It was messing with the way I create knowledge.

-Each transformation probably felt inevitable and beneficial to the people living through it.
 How can we assess what we might be about to lose when we can't even name what we've already lost?

 How easily my brain started overlaying game logic onto actual farmland.
 How Pokemon Go had kids literally not seeing what was in front of them.

-If we're heading toward technology that makes the designed layer even more seamless, even more compelling — shouldn't we at least pause and ask what we might be trading away?
+If we're heading toward technology that makes the designed layer even more seamless, even more compelling, shouldn't we at least pause and ask what we might be trading away?

 The threat isn't just to our health, but to our capacity to think clearly.
-To let genuine insights knock on consciousness instead of having our attention constantly pulled toward designed stimuli that are optimized for engagement rather than understanding.
+To let genuine insights knock on consciousness instead of having our attention constantly pulled toward designed stimuli optimized for engagement rather than understanding.

-Maybe what we need is to put a stake in the ground — a wayfinding for the way back.
+Maybe what we need is to put a stake in the ground, a way finding for the way back.

 I Led with the Shovel.
 I Should’ve Led with the Story.